Hungrrry

 What is Hungrrry?

-Hungrrry is a creator-friendly recipe discovery and cookbook platform.
-Swipe through recipe ideas to decide what to cook, save the ones you love from any URL, and organize them into personal, shared, or public digital cookbooks.
+Hungrrry helps you decide what to make for dinner.
+Start with ingredients you have, swipe through recipe ideas, save the ones you love from any URL, and organize them into personal, shared, or public digital cookbooks.

 Is Hungrrry free to use?